 Anxiety can be paralyzing.
-It can keep us from making friends, putting ourselves in social situations, or moving forward in our careers.
-Worse, it is extremely uncomfortable.
-It can interfere with our everyday lives and even our health.
+It can keep us from making friends, engaging in social activities, or moving forward in our careers.
+Worse, it is extremely uncomfortable and interferes with our health and our everyday lives.

-Anxiety can be experienced both somatically and cognitively, and people’s reactions to anxiety often exacerbate their symptoms.
-Somatically, anxiety can show up as a racing heart, shallow breath, and other anxious bodily reactions.
-Cognitively, anxiety appears in thoughts that something terrible might happen, or worry of what others might think.
-People’s reactions to anxiety may lead them to develop a drinking problem or overindulge in food.
-Anxiety can also interfere with a person’s career or relationships or result in low self-esteem.
+Anxiety can manifest both somatically and cognitively, and a person’s reactions to anxiety often exacerbate their symptoms.
+Somatically, anxiety can show up as a racing heart, shallow breath, or other uncomfortable bodily reactions.
+Cognitively, anxiety can take the form of intrusive thoughts that something terrible might happen or as worries about what others might think.

-Research has shown that hypnosis is particularly beneficial in treating anxiety as well as the issues that people develop in response to their anxiety.
-These may include fears such as public speaking, flying, and test taking as well as phobias to needles, animals, or other anxiety-provoking stimuli.
-Generally, people become fearful of the stimuli as well as their somatic reaction to it.
-Our method works by altering the way one views the fear, while calming a person’s reaction to that fear.
+Research has shown that hypnosis is particularly beneficial in treating people with anxiety, as well as addressing the issues that arise in response to anxiety.
+Generally, people can become fearful of both the stimuli, as well as their somatic reaction to it.
+Our approach to anxiety focuses on altering the way a client views the fear, while calming their reaction to that fear.

-To read research related to hypnosis and integrative therapy for treating anxiety and related struggles, please visit the scholarly articles below:
+For more information about research related to hypnosis and integrative therapy for treating anxiety and related struggles, please visit the scholarly articles below.